-Kilcowera station is a huge cattle station about 90 km south of Thargomindah on the Dowling Track to Hungerford.
+Kilcowera station is a large cattle property about 90 km south of Thargomindah on the Dowling Track to Hungerford.
 The station borders on Lake Wyara and the Currawinya National Park on its eastern side.

 I was in contact with Toni Sherwin of Kilcowera station a couple of years ago.
-She kindly sent me these beautiful photos.
+She kindly sent me these beautiful photos with some notes.
 Thank you Toni.

 Comment by Toni: